xhp-hust-2018-2011/SS-DCNet/README.md

 # SS-DCNet
-This is the repository for S-DCNet, presented in our paper:
+This is the repository for SS-DCNet, presented in our paper:

 [**From Open Set to Closed Set: Supervised Spatial Divide-and-Conquer for Object Counting**](https://arxiv.org/abs/2001.01886)